CocoaPods/CocoaPods/README.md

 Ultimately, the goal of CocoaPods is to improve the engagement in, and discoverability of, third party open-source libraries.
-The following list includes the project goals which have influenced, and continues to drive the design of CocoaPods.
+The following list includes the project goals which have influenced, and continue to drive the design of CocoaPods.

 - Being able to work in the system without creating extra work for